slowjams/Pro-ASP.NET-Core-Identity/zzzz4-Intro to IdentityServer.md

 */
 ```

-5. User enter credentials, trigger `/Account/Login` post back (i5), calls `HttpContext.SignInAsync("Cookie")` (so IdentityUser is transformed to ClaimsPrincipal which contains name claim such as "Emma", then AuthenticationTicket is added into cookie, but it will actually be wiped out later), then Razor Page (not `CookieAuthenticationHandler`) redirect users to `/connect/authorize/callback`
+5. User enter credentials, trigger `/Account/Login` post back to IdentityServer (i5), calls `HttpContext.SignInAsync("Cookie")` to **create user-to-idp cookie** (compared to Client calls SignInAsync in step 7, so there will be two cookies, one from user to client, and one from user to IdentityServer) so IdentityUser is transformed to ClaimsPrincipal which contains name claim such as "Emma", then AuthenticationTicket is added into cookie, then Razor Page (not `CookieAuthenticationHandler`) redirect users to `/connect/authorize/callback`

 ```C#
 /*